12 ways to squeeze every last drop out of summer, starting now

 Big or little, human-powered or motor-powered, doesn’t matter.
 Just get yourself onto something that floats to enjoy the wind and the mist in your hair.
 About nine percent of Canada’s total area is freshwater, and three sides are bordered by ocean, so you don’t have to travel far to find somewhere to launch the vessel of your choice.
 Head out to fish for mackerel on the St. Lawrence at HI L’Anse-au-Griffon, Griffon Aventure, or go rafting with new friends in Squamish or jetboating in Montreal.
 Or go a bit more low key and try stand-up paddleboarding with friends in Vancouver, Calgary or Trois-Rivières.

 7. Host a campfire

 Nothing says summer like gathering up some busted tree bits, mashing chocolate and marshmallows together and taking the wonder and magic of fire for granted.
-Plenty of hostels have a campfire pit and loads of new friends to chill with as summer nights get longer.
-Grab a hoodie, brush up on the lyrics to Wonderwall and head out.
-Monday, Wednesday and Saturdays are bonfire nights at HI Lake Louise Alpine Centre, but you’ll find amazing firepits at all the wilderness hostels in the Rockies and at HI Ste-Anne-des-Monts, Auberge festive Sea Shack, HI L'Anse-au-Griffon, Griffon Aventure, HI Trinity East, HI Cape Breton Island and HI Rossburn, 9 Finger Ranch.
+Plenty of hostels have a campfire pit so grab a hoodie, brush up on the lyrics to Wonderwall and head out.
+You’ll find amazing firepits at all the wilderness hostels in the Rockies and at HI Ste-Anne-des-Monts, Auberge festive Sea Shack, HI L'Anse-au-Griffon, Griffon Aventure, HI Lake Louise Alpine Centre, HI Jasper and HI Rossburn, 9 Finger Ranch.
 Apparently we love a good burn around here.

 8. Paddle a canoe

 Have you seen Instagram?
 Pretty much the only thing people do in Canada is paddle canoes around.
 If you missed out, do it for the ‘gram before the lakes freeze again.
 You can rent canoes at Lake Louise and Maligne Lake in Alberta for the most iconic (just kidding, most Instagrammable) experiences, or head out for a paddle in Algonquin Park from your homebase at HI Maynooth.
 Borrow a canoe at HI Shuswap Lake, or use your HI membership to score a deal on canoe rentals in Calgary and Ottawa.